 6. Reporting is cheaper than the costs of a major incident

 The average cost of occupational accident ranges from thousands to tens of thousands euros between industries and countries.
 Thus even in a global organisation that has tens of thousands of employees and service-providers, the cost of maintaining the incident reporting program and/or software is many times cheaper than the cost of accidents or major incident.

 7. Incident reporting is a key habit that creates culture

 Each organisational culture is a set of habits, values, thoughts and beliefs.
 In organisation-level development areas such as health, safety, quality and environment, the habits are the keystones that affect the culture the most.
 If you want to create safety culture, start collecting safety observations.
 If you want to create culture of quality improvement, start collecting quality observations.
 If you want to raise environmental awareness, start collecting environmental observations.

-Do you still question the importance of reporting incidents?
-Download our FREE guide about Metrics and Safety KPIs for additional reading:
+If you are still questioning the importance of incident reporting, download our FREE guide about Metrics and Safety KPIs for additional reading: